GSA/fpki-guides/_common/03_distribute_os.md

 ## Linux/Unix Solutions

-### Use the Command Line
 1. Launch the command line.

-2. Change directory
+1. Change directory with the following command:
     ```
         cd /usr/local/share/ca-certificates/
     ```

-1. Copy your verified copy of FCPCA G2 into the folder and set permissions:
+1. Copy your verified copy of FCPCA G2 into the folder and set permissions with the following commands:

     ```
 	sudo cp [PATH\]fcpcag2.crt .
         sudo chmod 644 [PATH\]fcpcag2.crt
     ```

-1. Update Trusted Certificates:
+1. Update Trusted Certificates with the following command:
     ```
         sudo update-ca-certificates
     ```